 Note that these fan settings plans are based on my RX5700xt.
 Performance, temperatures, and results may greatly vary from yours, so you may need to adjust these plans according to your results and needs.

-If after following this guide you still can’t get the results you were looking for, you can book a PC Optimization appointment with me and I will be more than happy to help you out and solve all your problems.
+If, after following this guide, you still can’t optimize ESO or you feel like your PC is underperforming, you can book a PC Optimization appointment with me, and I will be more than happy to help you out and solve all your problems and dramatically improve your pc performance.

 Guides to Optimize your PC